 - Adequate light in room

-Both natural and artificial, with special illumination
+Both natural and artificial, with special illumination at work centers.

 - Wall-mounted telephone and dispensers of various kinds